 Pure cacao from Guatemala

 Guatemala has a long cacao tradition that is still present in Mayan communities.
-We are grateful to collaborate with a farmers who grow and process cacao with the intention to make traditional cacao drinks.
-Instead of focusing on increasing yield they focus on organic farming and supporting the cacao trees with their natural environment.
+We are grateful to collaborate with farmers who grow and process cacao with the intention to make traditional cacao drinks.
+Instead of focusing on increasing yield they focus on biodynamic farming and supporting the cacao trees with their natural environment.

 Organic farming and agroforestry